sfaleron/SimpleSVG/README.rst

 **SimpleSVG** creates `Inkscape`_-aware SVG documents with support for layers and groups.
 It is equally at home under Python2 or Python3.

-No dependencies in the core components; the classes and functions under ``lib/`` use the Standard Library, and the pure-python package `attrs`_.
+No dependencies in the core components; the classes and functions under ``lib/`` use the Standard Library and the pure-python package `attrs`_.
 I'm not sure that generating SVG is a typical application in a stripped-down environment, but here it is!

 Arguments dentined to be attribute values are converted to string and left uninterpreted as much as possible.
 The notable exception made is for booleans. ``str(True)`` and ``str(False)`` don't do the useful thing.
 For that matter, ``bool('False')`` doesn't either.
 When passing explicit strings, use what SVG expects, ``'0'`` or ``'1'``.